vexuas/yagi/README.md

  * Set up API
  * Have a drink with nami

-giving myself a couple more days extra kek but seems like I wont make it orz
+~~giving myself a couple more days extra kek but seems like I wont make it orz~~ IM PUTTING THIS TILL END OF AUGUST FCK IT